 6) Do they realize that there is a LOT of competition...seriously 2,000 kids are submitted for every single role, even 1 line on a TV show?

-7)And that LA Agents and Managers will want the kids to be in Los Angeles for 3-4 months at a time so they will be available to go on the auditions IN Los Angeles and that LA agents and managers set up in LA.
+7)And that LA Agents and Managers want the kids to be in Los Angeles for 3-4 months at a time so they will be available to go on the auditions IN LA that LA agents and managers set up in LA.

 8) LA Agents and Manager work in Los Angeles and the jobs we get our clients audition in LA.
 We don't look for jobs in New Hamsphire or South Dakota.
 You and your child have to be here in LA.